creativeprojects/resticprofile/docs/content/configuration/examples/_index.md

     check-after = true
     run-before = "dir /l"
     run-after = "echo All Done!"
-    # ignore restic warnings (otherwise the backup is considered failed when restic couldn't read some files)
+    # ignore restic warnings
+    # without it the backup is considered failed when restic can't read some files
     no-error-on-warning = true
 ```